arildojr7/iris-mock/docs/getting-started/configure-gradle.md

     ```

 ---
-You are now ready to create your own interceptors
+You are now ready to create your own interceptors :sunglasses:

 !!! note ""